Why Use A Positive Displacement Pump

 Today, we’re talking about positive displacement (PD) pumps.
 This is a type of pump where the fluid is taken in through the inlet side, captured inside the cavity as it expands, and discharged when the cavity decreases.

-A positive displacement pump is mostly used by those in the know, because it provides a constant flow at a fixed speed, despite changes in differential pressure.
+This is mostly used by those in the know, because it provides a constant flow at a fixed speed, despite changes in differential pressure.

 When should you use a reciprocating pump?

 These pumps are often used to transport water, but they are also well suited for applications that pump viscous and corrosive fluids.

 In this series, we will be looking at the reciprocating types of these pumps, namely plunger, piston and diaphragm, before moving on to rotating pumps.

 One type of positive displacement pump is a reciprocating one, so called because of the reciprocating movement this pump is famous for.
 This motion is a predictable back and forth one (whether it’s a piston, plunger or diaphragm pump).